egiovanoudi/RepAs/README.md

 # RepAs
-This is the implementation of "RepAs: Iterative Refinement for Predicting Polyadenylation Site Usage".
+This is the implementation of "RepAs: Iterative Refinement for Predicting Polyadenylation Site Usage", SAC, 2025.

 ## Local Environment Setup
 conda create --n `name` python=3.12 \